benjamin-carpene/a_star/README.md

 A C++ implementation of A\*.
 You can choose the heuristics that the algorithm uses by using the C++ policy idiom.

+# Polymorphic version
+You are on the polymorphic version of this repository.
+There's also a policy based version of it (branch `policy`).
+This project has a sibling project, `a_star_viewer_qt`, which is written in C++/Qt and offers a simple GUI to configure and visualize the algorithm's steps and results.
+You can find this repository in my github profile.

 **Euclidian heuristic.**

 ![euclidian example](examples/euclidian.gif)